kevinbringard/ogle/README.md

     response = CONNECTION.image true
     puts response

+    # This will return a list of only images that are runable (are not aki or ari)
+    response = CONNECTION.image.runable
+    puts response

     # This will return headers for a specific image as a hash
     response = CONNECTION.image.find 6
     puts response